Keywords

 • Duration of hospital stay.

 Clinical outcomes were prospectively documented during hospitalization, including severity of dehydration, renal failure, need for dialysis, convulsions, coma, and mortality.
+Renal failure was defined as elevated serum creatinine above age-specific reference ranges or reduced urine output (<1 ml/kg/hour).
+Stool pathogen identification was not routinely performed due to limited resources and was not available for all participants.

 Ethical approval for this study was obtained from the Ethics Committee of the College of Medicine, University of Fallujah.
 Verbal informed consent was obtained from the parents or legal guardians of all participating children prior to enrollment.